2021 Canadian census: Data

-Statistics Canada links income and related information obtained from the Canada Revenue Agency, and immigration status obtained from Immigration, Refugees and Citizenship Canada, to the census responses.
+Statistics Canada links income and related information obtained from the Canada Revenue Agency, and immigration status data obtained from Immigration, Refugees and Citizenship Canada, to the census responses.

 The 2021 Canadian census included new questions "critical to measuring equity, diversity and inclusivity".
-For the first time, questions were asked about commuting methods and the census counted transgender people and people of non-binary gender.
-Canada has been noted in this instance to be the first country to provide census data on transgender and non-binary people.
+For the first time, questions were asked about commuting methods, and the census asked new questions designed to better count transgender people and people of non-binary gender.
+Canada is thus the "first country to collect and publish data on gender diversity from a national census".